-Is the exercise test painful or uncomfortable?
+Is exercise therapy painful or uncomfortable?

-Is the exercise test risky or dangerous?
+Is exercise therapy risky or dangerous?

 The benefits of exercise are indisputable and outweigh the risks.
 Complications rarely occur, but if they do, the staff is equipped to handle such complications.